Portsmouth officers rescue elderly couple from house fire

 Officer Nelson then immediately got a fire extinguisher from the trunk of his police car and put the fire out while Officer Long remained with the couple.

-Portsmouth Fire Department personnel responded to make sure the fire was completely extinguished and to assess the couple for any possible injuries.
+Portsmouth Fire Department personnel responded to make sure the fire was completely extinguished and to examine the couple for any possible injuries.
 The officers’ decisiveness and selfless acts prevented the home from becoming a fully involved fire.

 Additionally, they removed the elderly couple from a situation that could have easily resulted in serious bodily injury or death.